-The unaudited financial information for the three months ended March 31, 2019 and 2018 is presented on the same basis as the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+The unaudited financial information for the nine months ended September 30, 2019 and 2018 is presented on the same basis as the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+The Company does not have any components of other comprehensive income (loss) recorded within its financial statements, and, therefore, does not separately present a statement of comprehensive income (loss) in its financial statements.